Stringent Cybersecurity Insurance Requirements Are Clogging Pipelines for Insurance Brokers

 - As small businesses struggle to interpret complex cybersecurity insurance requirements, insurance brokers experience a revenue problem with clogged pipelines and decreased approval rates.

-The risk of a security breach is even higher when one considers that three out of four small businesses admit they do not have a designated IT security staff member to manage cybersecurity.
+The vulnerability to security breaches becomes even more pronounced when one considers that three out of four small businesses acknowledge their lack of a dedicated IT security staff member to handle cybersecurity.

 In an interview with Tony Cañas, host of the Insurance Nerds Profiles in Risk podcast, Havoc Shield’s co-founder and CEO Brian Fritton discusses how cybersecurity insurance brokers can simplify the coverage onboarding process for small businesses and increase their bottom line.